kassi-bertrand/cpp-playground/2-Array vs &Array/README.md

 (2) The second way is a little less obvious.
 At least was to me...

-When we ran this code:
+When I ran this code:

 ```c
 int main() {